THE MEANING OF HUMAN-COMPUTER INTERACTION

 physics or of a sort of brave new world.

-be seen in rich problematizations of technology and specialization (cf. HCI) along
+rich problematizations of technology and specialization (cf. HCI) along lines

 brainly differentiated from “mental models”.
 It can lead to perceive that

-human-computer dyad in which the two were connected by a narrow explicit communication
+modeled as a human-computer dyad in which the two were connected by a narrow

-channel such as text-based terminals in a time-sharing environment.
+explicit communication channel such as text-based terminals in

 an unperceived relation to HCI including “forcing reality to fit the